kevinrodbe/library/content/03-content-negotiation.md

 end
 ```

-Much like with JSON, `render xml: zombies` will call the `to_xml` method on `zombies`, which results in the following XML response:
+Much like with JSON, `render xml: zombies` calls the `to_xml` method on `zombies`, which results in the following XML response:

 ```
 <?xml version="1.0" encoding="UTF-8"?>